About Jersey Water Works

 Consultant Raftelis provided industry expertise and helped create the dashboard.
 Consultant Glenn Barnes, Water Finance Assistance provided expertise in water finance and dashboard metrics.

 A coalition of select utility members played a vital role in user testing and providing feedback on metric descriptions during the dashboard creation.

-To ensure the dashboard reflected the needs of different stakeholders, JWW working committees and utility associations were consulted, and a consumer focus group was conducted to capture consumer insights.
+To ensure the dashboard reflected the needs of different stakeholders, the Data Advisory Committee and project team consulted with JWW working committees and utility associations and conducted a consumer focus group to capture consumer insights.